 This document is Council's action plan for tackling the climate emergency.
-It outlines how the City of Port Phillip will respond and how we will collaborate with you to cut our community's emissions and prepare for the future.
+It outlines how City of Port Phillip will respond and collaborate with our community to cut emissions and prepare for the future.
 Council can't address the climate emergency alone and we will work to mobilise the community to take action.
 The Climate Emergency Action Plan (Plan) also includes what you can do as the Port Phillip community and what we call on the Victorian and Australian Governments to do.
 Our Plan includes measurable targets and practical actions to respond to the climate emergency and adapt and thrive.

-We recognise that long-term planning and action are required to bring about change.
+We recognise that planning and action are required to bring about change.
 This document outlines our commitment to action across the next five years.